-We recorded GAAP net income attributable to AmeriGas Partners for Fiscal 2017 of \$162.1million compared to GAAP net income attributable to AmeriGas Partners for Fiscal 2016 of \$207.0 million.
-The GAAP net income attributable to AmeriGas Partners in Fiscal 2017 reflects the effects of \$31.1 million of gains on commodity derivative instruments not associated with current-period transactions, the impact of a \$59.7 million loss on early extinguishments of debt, and a \$7.5 million environmental accrual associated with the site of a former MGP obtained in a prior year acquisition.
-GAAP net income attributable to AmeriGas Partners in Fiscal 2016 includes the effects of \$66.1 million of gains on commodity derivative instruments not associated with current-period transactions and the impact of a \$48.9 million loss on early extinguishments of debt.
+We recorded GAAP net income attributable to AmeriGas Partners for Fiscal 2018 of \$190.5 million compared to GAAP net income attributable to AmeriGas Partners for Fiscal 2017 of \$162.1 million.
+GAAP net income in Fiscal 2018 reflects the effects of (1) a \$75.0 million impairment charge related to the decision to discontinue the use of certain tradenames and trademarks and (2) \$12.5 million of unrealized gains on commodity derivative instruments not associated with current-period transactions.
+GAAP net income in Fiscal 2017 reflects the effects of (1) \$31.1 million of unrealized gains on commodity derivative instruments not associated with current-period transactions; (2) \$59.7 million of losses on early extinguishments of debt; and (3) a \$7.5 million environmental accrual.
+Net income attributable to AmeriGas Partners for Fiscal 2017 was also reduced by the impact of net adjustments of \$7.7 million to correct previously recorded gains on sales of fixed assets (\$8.8 million) and to decrease depreciation expense (\$1.1 million) relating to certain assets acquired with the Heritage Propane acquisition in 2012.